University of North Carolina at Chapel Hill: Organizations and activities

-The Residence Hall Association, the school's third-largest student-run organization, is dedicated to enhancing the experience of students living in residence halls.
-This includes putting on social, educational, and philanthropic programs for residents; recognizing outstanding residents and members; and helping residents develop into successful leaders.
-The organization is run by 8 student executive officers; 16 student governors that represent each residence hall community; and numerous community government members.
-RHA is the campus organization of NACURH, the largest student organization in the world.
-In 2010 the organization won the national RHA Building Block Award, which is awarded to the school with the most improved RHA organization.
+The Residence Hall Association, the school's third-largest student-run organization, is the representative organization for students living in residence halls.
+Its activities include social, educational, and philanthropic programs for residents; recognizing outstanding residents and members; and helping residents develop into successful leaders.
+RHA is the affiliated to the National Association of College and University Residence Halls.

+UNC also has a biannual naked run.
+On the day before final exams, students gather on the 8th floor of the Davis Library, strip naked, and streak down through the floors and back up.
+This is done to deal with exam stress and to increase body positivity.

 The athletic teams at the university are supported by The Marching Tar Heels, the university's marching band.
 The entire 275-member volunteer band is present at every home football game, and smaller pep bands play at all home basketball games.
 Each member of the band is also required to play in at least one of five pep bands that play at athletic events of the 26 other sports.

 UNC-Chapel Hill has a regional theater company in residence, the Playmakers Repertory Company, and hosts regular dance, drama, and music performances on campus.
 The school has an outdoor stone amphitheatre known as Forest Theatre used for weddings and drama productions.
 Forest Theatre is dedicated to Professor Frederick Koch, the founder of the Carolina Playmakers and the father American folk drama.

 Many fraternities and sororities on campus belong to the National Panhellenic Conference (NPC), Interfraternity Council (IFC), Greek Alliance Council, and National Pan-Hellenic Council (NPHC).
-As of spring 2010, eighteen percent of undergraduates were Greek (1146 men and 1693 women out of 17,160 total).
-The total number of community service hours completed for the 2010 spring semester by fraternities and sororities was 51,819 hours (average of 31 hours/person).
+As of spring 2023, sixteen percent of undergraduates were in fraternities or sororities (3131 out of 17,160 total).
 UNC-Chapel Hill also offers professional and service fraternities that do not have houses but are still recognized by the school.
 Some of the campus honor societies include: the Order of the Golden Fleece, the Order of the Grail-Valkyries, the Order of the Old Well, the Order of the Bell Tower, and the Frank Porter Graham Honor Society.